OmarArias-Gaguancela/MDlens/README.md

 - Load each replicate as a separate `mda.Universe`
 - Compute all metrics per replicate, then average across replicates with standard deviation (error bands)
 - Handle unequal replicate lengths via linear interpolation before averaging
+- Build the time axis from `total_time_ns` (reliable) rather than trajectory headers, which are unreliable for DCD/CHARMM files
 - Store results internally so `MDComparator` can request them on demand

 ### `MDComparator`